tevonmaster/tevonmaster/README.md

 - 👋 Hi, I’m @tevonmaster
-- 👀 I’m interested in Fullstack Development and advancing my programming career.
+- 👀 I’m interested in Fullstack Development and advancing in the field of software enginerring.
-- 🌱 I’m currently learning Python while also in college for Education.
+- 🌱 I’m currently learning Python with a B.ED in Education
 - 💞️ I’m looking to collaborate on Fullstack Development opportunites.
 - 📫 How to reach me: "tevonmaster@gmail.com"